bibanon/bibanon/Books/4chan-History/4chan-History.md

-[[4chan]] is hands-down one of the interesting and influential websites ever created.
+[[4chan]] is hands-down one of the most interesting and influential websites ever created.
 It functions as the America of popular culture on the internet, the ultimate source for most internet memes, and a beacon of anonymity in a world that is becoming more socially invasive.

 The site influenced a new generation of major internet figures and coders, continues to birth to memes that are now common staples on most major websites and even common speech, and cultivated a flock of loosely organized people led only by a common goal, known as [[Anonymous]].